-A good place to start when thinking about your family’s online safety is the Digital Life page from www.commonsensemedia.org.
+A good place to start when thinking about your family’s online safety is the Privacy and Internet Safety page from www.commonsensemedia.org.
 They raise some interesting points about how children have a personal life and digital life, but really to them it’s just “life.”

 It’s equally important that we, as parents and teachers, model and talk to our children about how to behave in both worlds.
 We need to continue to stress safety around strangers (and how to recognize them) and being kind to others no matter what the environment.

 More Information on Internet Safety

 Google Family Safety Center: Visit this new Google Site to learn about Internet Safety for the whole family.

 “We know how important it is to protect and educate young people on using the Internet and want to provide all of our users with a safe experience.